 The Future of Smart Toilets

-The smart toilet industry is still in its infancy but is expected to grow quickly, possibly due to COVID-19.
+The smart toilet industry is still in its infancy but is expected to grow quickly, possibly in response to the COVID-19 pandemic.
 As Professor Collignon points out, “The major way coronavirus is transmitted is via respiratory droplets, so you can catch it off surfaces that your hands touch.”

 The more hands free toilets installed, the less likely it is that bathrooms become points of transmission.

 If you’re looking to upgrade, there are a select few brands that have smart toilets available in Australia.
-Beyond the Kohler Veil, Lafeme and Roca brings a plethora of luxury and hygienic features to your toilet time.
+Beyond the Kohler Veil, Lafeme and Roca brings a plethora of luxury, comfort and hygienic features to your toilet time.
 Although their models are priced similarly to the Kohler loo.

 While we wait for the smart technology to become more affordable, academics are already looking to add more health benefits to the loo.
 An article on the Stanford Medicine News Centre titled “‘Smart toilet’ monitors for signs of disease” details a new technology that could become the number one source of data regarding your number twos.

 Dr Sanjiv Gambhir has built a device for the toilet to detect a range of disease markers in both urine and faeces.